mozillach/gh-projects-content-queue/README.md

 Name of a team that should be the source to the reaction squad for the **squad** source.
 Should be the name of the team.

 ###### schedule
 A schedule of slots for the **tweeting** source.
-Takes a time in the format of `hh:mm`.
+Per slot one tweet is sent out, including scheduled tweets.
+Takes an array of strings, containing the desired time in the format of `hh:mm`.
 The field is fully optional.
 If not provided tweets are instantly sent out unless scheduled.
 This does not use the timezone of the `schedulingTime` and is in UTC+0.

 ###### discourse properties
 The **discourse** source requires four configuration keys: